 Located on the east coast of Ireland, Dublin is surrounded by fantastic beaches and green landscapes.
-The city is small.
-Which makes navigating it easy on foot so that it is possible to see a lot in a short space of time.
-If you cruise from Dublin or have Dublin on your itinerary as a port of call, then follow our guide below to make the most of your time in this great place – known as the friendliest city in Europe!.
+The city is small, making navigating it easy on foot so that it is possible to see a lot in a short time.
+If you cruise from Dublin or have Dublin on your itinerary as a port of call, follow our guide below to make the most of your time in this incredible place – known as the friendliest city in Europe!

 Self-guided tours or listen to the Irish experts

-Pick up a tour book before you get there to be sure you do not miss anything and stick to the main tourist areas.
-If you are planning on spending the day in the city, it is easy to plan your own day without paying the expense of cruise line excursions.
+Pick up a tour book before you get there to be sure you do not miss anything, and stick to the main tourist areas.
+If you plan to spend the day in the city, it is easy to design your day without paying the expense of cruise line excursions.

-Having been to Dublin many times, we can assure you that the city is very walkable and easy to navigate yourself.
-We strongly recommend the hop on/hop off Dublin bus which takes you to all the major sights including Guiness Storehouse, Dublin Castle and The Book of Kells at Trinity College.
+Having been to Dublin many times, we can assure you that the city is very walkable and easy to navigate.
+We strongly recommend the hop on/hop off Dublin bus, which takes you to all the major sights, including Guinness Storehouse, Dublin Castle, and The Book of Kells at Trinity College.

-Start with exploring the city center then get out into the Irish countryside to see more of this beautiful, green country.
+Start exploring the city center, then get out into the Irish countryside to see more of this beautiful, green land.

 Transport options from Dublin Airport to the city center

-Dublin Airport is located just 15km due north of Dublin city enter.
+Dublin Airport is just 15km due north of Dublin city enter.
 Transfer time into the city is around 30 minutes.
-Dublin airport services 35 different airlines and has flights to 123 different countries worldwide.
+Dublin airport services 35 airlines and flights to 123 other countries worldwide.

 You can find our expert tips on booking your flights here.

-There are only two terminals at the airport, making finding your way around very easy.
-There is a covered walkway from the arrivals lounge joining the two terminals together.
+There are only two terminals at the airport, making finding your way around easy.
+A covered walkway from the arrivals lounge joins the two terminals together.

 Here are the transport options you have to get from Dublin airport to your city center hotel: